Crete is the most southerly of the Greek islands and at approximately 250 kms from east to west and 56 kms from north to south it is also the largest.

 Explore famous sights and lesser known villages, escape from busy resorts and experience the freedom of the road on one of our fly drive holidays.
 Uncover the hidden wonders of Crete - the largest island in Greece is more like a mini country; packed with history, ancient civilisations and fantastic scenery our self drive itineraries will whet your appetite for a longer holiday in the future.

-We can also tailor make a fly drive itinerary for you, if you wish to have a more leisurely exploration of Greece, or you wish to include different places on your itinerary.
+We can also tailor make a fly drive itinerary for you, if you wish to have a more leisurely exploration of Crete, or if you wish to include different places on your itinerary.
 Simply let us know how long you wish the trip to be, how much driving you wish to do and how many nights (approximately) you would like to stay in each place and we will put together an itinerary for you.

 Mountains and gorges meet beautiful beaches.
 Chania, with its Venetian and Turkish influence, is also worth a visit.

-On the east of Crete.
-Here you'll find villages, ports, a palm-fringed beach, the stunning Lassithi plateau and the reputed birthplace of Zeus.
+Towards the east of Crete you'll find villages, ports, a palm-fringed beach, the stunning Lassithi plateau and the reputed birthplace of Zeus.

-From Almyrida you can explore picturesque inland villages, dramatic mountain gorges and some of Crete's best beaches and bays.
+From Almyrida you can explore picturesque villages, dramatic mountain gorges and some of Crete's best beaches.

-Elounda and Plaka are picturesque fishing villages along the coastal road to the north of Agios Nikolaos.
+Elounda and Plaka are picturesque fishing villages along the coastal road not far from Agios Nikolaos.

-Falassarna beach has won awards over the years and is part of the Natura 2000 network, both due to its variety of flora and fauna and as an area of outstanding natural beauty.
+This award-winning beach is part of the Natura 2000 network, thanks to its variety of flora and fauna.

-Kato Zakros is an impressive little traditional fishing village, tucked away in the south-east corner of Crete.
+Kato Zakros is an impressive traditional fishing village, tucked away in the south-east corner of Crete.

 The little seaside resort of Makrigialos, east of Ierapetra on the Libyan Sea, is an ideal spot for a relaxing beach holiday.